szymaa/project-global_terrorism/README.md

 * matlibplot
 * numpy

-Also, you have to download data set from [this site](https://www.kaggle.com/START-UMD/gtd) and put it to folder with global-terrorism.ipynb file.
+Also, you have to download data set from [this site](https://www.kaggle.com/START-UMD/gtd) and put it to folder with global_terrorism.ipynb file.